Maestro100/WhatsApp-Clone/README.md

 # WhatsApp-Clone
-Building WhatsApp using React and firebase
+Building a copy WhatsApp chat service app using React and firebase